Ceviche9/Loan-simulator/README.md

 - The minimum amount that can be sent to request a loan has to be 50,000.
 - In the last field the value cannot be greater than 360 months.

+## 📝 License

+This project is under the MIT license.
+See the file [LICENSE](LICENSE.md) for more details.

+---